aedavids/extraCellularRNA/terra/deseq/bin/README.md

         This will let your batch job continue running after you log out. setsid will make it easy to kill your bulk download process and any child process.
-        See batchDownloadExRNA.orgData.sh for example.
+        See extraCellularRNA/deconvolutionAnalysis/bin/best25GTEx_TCGA.sh and  extraCellularRNA/bin/exRNADownload/batchDownloadExRNA.orgData.sh for example.
 There are some trick for passing arguments to the child processes
         ```
         $ setsid sh -c 'set -x; myBatchJob.sh ' > $scriptLog 2>&1 &